Technical advantages of open source software

 Well, then you already (presumably) have access to the source code and can apply all these techniques whether the software is open source or not.

-- You can have a single source repository containing both the code providing an API, and the code using that API,
+- You can have a single repository of source code containing both the code providing an API, and the code using that API,

 allowing easy system-wide refactorings.

 - Relatedly, you don't have to provide a

 extensions can be maintained in that same repository and benefit from the same system-wide refactorings.